 CHANCE placement testing information has been recently updated for fall 2020, click on each exam for details.
 Please continue to monitor your NIU email account for updated information.

 If you are a CHANCE student, testing is required to help you and your advisor choose courses that correspond to your levels of achievement.
 CHANCE testing must be taken prior to orientation for first semester courses and is taken only once.
-You cannot test on your orientation date.
 You must register for CHANCE testing online through our office.

 NIU offers CHANCE testing exams at the DeKalb campus in English, math and reading.
 You are required to take all three of these exams.

 If you have a documented disability and need testing accommodations, contact the Disability Resource Center (DRC) at 815-753-1303 or by email at email@example.com to make an appointment several weeks before your test date to determine your eligibility for services.

 If testing accommodations are appropriate, you may take your test at the Disability Resource Center.
 You must be registered with the DRC before your test date.
 Make an appointment with the DRC several weeks before you plan to take your placement exams.